The work you do not see.

 2. Connector As Turn

-Every external system call is a governed turn through the integrity pipeline, not a webhook with a key.
+Every external system call runs through the same intent checks as a chat turn, not a webhook with a key.

 The industry treats connectors as plumbing - paste a token, the data flows, the model reads whatever comes back.
 DreamerOS treats every connector ingest as a turn.
-The same pipeline that governs a chat message governs an external read: intent shaping, integrity checks, fidelity contract, signed receipt.
-A connector is not a side door around governance.
-It is governance applied to a different input source.
+The same pipeline that checks a chat message checks an external read: intent shaping, integrity checks, fidelity contract, signed receipt.
+A connector is not a side door around the checks.
+It is the same checks applied to a different input source.

 Live today: the connector inventory and the gateway-side write-path through the chat pipeline.
-Shipping next: end-to-end read-side governance per provider.
+Shipping next: end-to-end read-side checks per provider.
 The honest framing matters more than the marketing copy.
 See the philosophy entry.

 3. Sense-Agnostic Integrity Protocol